hassan-attar/Natours-Dynamic-Website/readme.md

-# Natours Website
+# Tourify Website

 ## Description

-The Natours Website is a dynamic web application built with Pug templates and Node.js.
-It provides an interactive user interface for accessing and interacting with tour data from the Natours API.
+The Tourify Website is a dynamic web application built with Pug templates and Node.js.
+It provides an interactive user interface for accessing and interacting with tour data from the Tourify API.
 Users can explore tour details, book tours, manage their bookings, and more.

 ## Features